Table Of Contents

 You can also view the cost of your cloud providers alongside platform costs such as Kubernetes, Snowflake, Databricks, MongoDB, Datadog, and New Relic.
 No separate view required.

-- Leading K8s cost analysis – Understand your Kubernetes costs by technical concepts such as cost per pod, cluster, or node as well as business concepts such as cost per service, per environment, and more.
+• Leading K8s cost analysis – Understand your Kubernetes costs by technical concepts such as cost per pod, cluster, or node and business concepts such as cost per service, per environment, and more.

 CloudZero provides more than just cost savings.
 Our FinOps professionals can help you optimize your cloud environment and fast-track your ROI.
 CloudZero customers such as Drift and Lawnstarter have reduced annual costs by up to $4 million and 55% using these and other capabilities.
 Malwarebytes also reduced cost management time by 6-10 hours per week.
 You can, too.